MicrosoftDocs/sql-docs/docs/relational-databases/linked-servers/create-linked-servers-sql-server-oledb-provider.md

 # Microsoft SQL Server Distributed Queries: OLE DB Connectivity

 This article describes how the Microsoft SQL Server query processor interacts with an OLE DB provider to enable distributed and heterogeneous queries.
 It is intended primarily for OLE DB provider developers, and assumes a solid understanding of the OLE DB specification.
 The emphasis is on the OLE DB interface between the SQL Server query processor and the OLE DB provider, and not on the distributed query functionality itself.
-For a full description of distributed querying functionality, see SQL Server Books Online.
+For a full description of distributed querying functionality, see [Linked servers](../../relational-databases/linked-servers/linked-servers-database-engine.md).

 ## Overview and Terminology